What is a Medicaid Waiver?

-Individual applicants will qualify automatically if their monthly income is no greater than $1,041 (effective April 2019 – March 2020).
-Come April 2020, the income limit will increase to $1,063 / month.
-For married applicants with both spouses applying, that limit is $1,409 per month (effective April 2019 – March 2020).
-Starting April 2020, the income limit will be $1,437 / month.
+Individual applicants will qualify automatically if their monthly income is no greater than $1,133 (effective April 2022 – March 2023).
+For married applicants with both spouses applying, that limit is $1,526 per month (effective April 2022 – March 2023).
 These figures are 100% of the Federal Poverty Level (FPL), which changes every year.

 Applicants with higher incomes may also qualify if their cost of care (using Medicaid’s rates) significantly reduces their disposable income.
-For example, in 2020, an individual’s monthly income after subtracting medical and care costs should not exceed $242, and married applicants with both spouses applying should not have more than $317.
+For example, in 2022, an individual’s monthly income after subtracting medical and care costs should not exceed $242, and married applicants with both spouses applying should not have more than $317.
 These individuals are referred to as being Medically Needy, whereas the other pathway to Medicaid is called Categorically Needy.

 Another option if the applicant is married, is to transfer some of the applicant’s income to the non-applicant spouse.
 This is called the Monthly Maintenance Needs Allowance and is intended to prevent spousal impoverishment.
-As of 2020, as much as $3,216 / month can be transferred to the non-applicant spouse to bring his / her monthly income up to this level.
+As of 2022, as much as $3,435 / month can be transferred to the non-applicant spouse to bring his / her monthly income up to this level.
 Persons interested in this option should speak with a professional knowledgeable in NC Medicaid eligibility.

-NC 2020 Medicaid Asset Guidelines
+NC 2022 Medicaid Asset Guidelines

 Individual applicants are allowed up to $2,000 in countable resources, while married couples with both spouses as applicants can keep up to $3,000.
 Married couples with only one spouse applying have different rules regarding assets.
-In order to prevent the non-applicant spouse from becoming impoverished, that spouse may have up to $128,640 in assets.
+In order to prevent the non-applicant spouse from becoming impoverished, that spouse may have up to $137,400 in assets.
 This is referred to as a Community Spouse Resource Allowance.
 In addition, the applicant spouse is still able to retain $2,000 in assets.

 When determining “countable resources,” there are several considerations.
 One’s home is not a countable resource provided the applicant, or his or her spouse lives there, or intends on returning to live there.
-The equity value of their home and real estate must be less than $595,000.
+The equity value of their home and real estate must be less than $636,000.
 There are other resources that are not counted, including a vehicle, burial plot, and final expense insurance policies.